arcus/Arcus_Labs_Orientation/new_to_data_science.md

 - Breaking ideas down into steps (for example, use pseudocode, a fancy word for "steps written out in fake code" to plan your data selection and data analysis)
 - Finding where to start (what fields already exist in the data vs. what will you need to refine/calculate/reformat)
 - Learning to work with your lab directory structure.
-A resource that might help is our short [Directories and File Paths](https://liascript.github.io/course/?https://raw.githubusercontent.com/arcus/education_modules/main/directories_and_file_paths/directories_and_file_paths.md) course or the article [https://education.arcus.chop.edu/file-paths/](https://education.arcus.chop.edu/file-paths/)
+A resource that might help is our short [Directories and File Paths](https://liascript.github.io/course/?https://raw.githubusercontent.com/arcus/education_modules/main/directories_and_file_paths/directories_and_file_paths.md) course or the article [File Paths for Data Scientists](https://education.arcus.chop.edu/file-paths/)
 - Conventions for naming files.
 You want to be on the same page as the rest of the team and watch out for things to avoid (like spaces in file names, which can be annoying in some environments).
 - Translating ideas into questions, and questions into tests: what is your algorithm to get from data to publication?